brainit-consulting/chess/docs/player-user-guide.md

 - Use **AI vs AI + Play for Win** to study openings and endgames.
 - Slow down AI move delay when learning.
 - Switch camera views for better board awareness.
-- Top‑Down view is ideal for analyzing positions.
+- Top-Down view is ideal for analyzing positions.

 ---

-Enjoy the game, and have fun exploring chess in 3D! ♟️
+Enjoy the game, and have fun exploring chess in 3D!
+Emile from brainitconsulting.com